California State Route 245: Route description

 The route begins at State Route 198 in Tulare County.
 It then heads north and intersects State Route 216 in Woodlake and County Route J27 amid farmland in the county.
 The route continues to meet State Route 201 in Elderwood.
 After several miles through Tulare County, it crosses into Fresno County, where it meets its north end at State Route 180.

 SR 245 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

-The route was defined in the 1964 renumbering from Interstate 5 to SR 60 in the Los Angeles area.
-This route was deleted in 1965 and replaced the former deleted State Route 69 in 1972.
+From 1963 to 1965, Route 245 was originally defined to run from Interstate 5 to SR 60 in the Los Angeles area, as a temporary route during construction in Downtown Los Angeles.

+Present-day SR 245 was originally numbered Route 69 during the 1964 renumbering.
+SR 69 was then renumbered to SR 245 in 1972 due to the continual theft of SR 69 signs.